 Small business owners with between two and 100 employees located in Florida can apply for short-term loans up to $50,000 through the Emergency Bridge Loan Program.

-FAME COVID-19 Relief Business Direct Loan Program provides Direct Loans of up to $50,000 on a 12-month term, which can be extended if necessary, to Maine-based businesses experiencing interruption or hardship due to COVID-19.
+Finance Authority of Maine (FAME) COVID-19 Relief Business Direct Loan Program provides Direct Loans of up to $50,000 on a 12-month term, which, if necessary, can be extended to Maine-based businesses experiencing interruption or hardship due to COVID-19.

 Maryland - Applications Closed

 They each have different eligibility requirements, so you should inquire within.

 Businesses with under 50 full- and part-time employees can apply for the Recovery Loan Program, which provides emergency capital up to $75,000.